blacklightpy/vaultofknowledge/Z2-Rough Notes 2/Religious Discourse/Apostasy in Islam.md

+It is generally dangerous.
+# Cases from Wiki
 - Nasr Abu Zayd
 	- Court ruled that owning slave girls is permitted as long as conditions are met and it is proven without any doubt by Islam
 	- By attacking Islam, he is attacking the state on which it was found